<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 In-season is the time from the first reportable day for each season to the conclusion of the team’s competitive play.
 Each athlete receives a maximum of two training sessions in open hours (more below on open hours).
 Teams starting their in-season training period will have priority in signing up for their training times as they transition into their competitive season.
 If your school does non-traditional seasons, (i.e. spring season for soccer) I would suggest pulling the priority teams from their priority lifting times during this period and placing the next priority season into that block of time. ( ie, during the spring, fall sports would lose priority, and winter sports would go back into priority).
 We have been through this once and found that moving a group of teams that are in their true off-season into priority elicited a better training experience and developmental opportunity than continuing with the predetermined priority group.

 The trickiest scheduling period for us are the teams that aren’t in-season, but also aren’t pre-season.
 These teams fall into what we call “secondary priority”.
 These teams train in open hours in small groups with the in-season athletes.
-The only difference being that they receive three training sessions during open hours.
+The only difference is that they receive three training sessions during open hours.

 Open Hour Athletes

 Open hours are the hours that take place in between the priority hours that I mentioned above.
 This is the time that the in-season, secondary priority, and athletes that need to make-up a session train.
-An additional constraint is that our facility was also used by the non-athlete population, so this time also allowed them to have access to the athletic's weight room.
+An additional constraint is that our facility was also used by the non-athlete population, so this time also allowed them to have access to the athletic weight room.
 Open hours make up a majority of the year for the athletes and this allows a lot of flexibility for them and us to schedule them should they have an academic conflict.
-Typically, we email captains or team leaders to submit a spreadsheet with the athlete's in groups of 5-8 per hour based on their class schedule for the two or three days per week that they will train.
+Typically, we email captains or team leaders to submit a spreadsheet with the athletes in groups of 5-8 per hour based on their class schedule for the two or three days per week that they will train.
 This is not a concept that is really widely accepted in a lot of departments, but we found that some athletes flourish training in this environment vs. with their whole team.

-Teams training in open hours most the year has its pros and cons for the strength and conditioning staff.
-It’s a pro because it allows a fair amount of flexibility for the athletes to find time in which to train and allows the staff to have an opportunity to coach multiple teams in the same day.
-It’s a con because it means that there are athletes in the weight room at all times unless you are intentional about limiting access for your own training periods and ability to take a break during the day.
+Teams training in open hours most of the year has its pros and cons for the strength and conditioning staff.
+It’s a pro because it allows a fair amount of flexibility for the athletes to find time in which to train and allows the staff to have an opportunity to coach multiple teams on the same day.
+It’s a con because it means that there are athletes in the weight room at all times unless you are intentional about limiting access to your own training periods and ability to take a break during the day.

 Conclusion